 “While sometimes difficult, you need to say ‘no’.” – Elizabeth George, CMM, Director of Membership Development and Engagement, Shop!
 Association

 The same theme kept appearing.
-We want to do everything, to be everything, and to please everyone, but spreading ourselves too thin has consequences beyond just a glutted schedule.
-We can’t hope to offer ourselves meaningfully to others, or to carry through on our promises, if we are over-stretched.
+We want to do everything, to be everything and to please everyone, but spreading ourselves too thin has consequences beyond just a glutted schedule.
+We can’t hope to offer ourselves meaningfully to others or to carry through on promises if we are over-stretched.

-We are all challenged by the limits of our time; we are always looking to save time, to maximize time, and desperate for more hours in the day.
-But in order to save time, to maximize time, and to use the hours we have more effectively, we need to be honest and realistic about what “no”s this may entail:
+We are all challenged by the limits of our time; we are always looking to save it, to maximize it and desperate for more hours in the day.
+But to to use the hours we have more effectively, we need to be honest and realistic about what no’s this may entail:

 “Time is always a problem, but no one talks about what you have to give up in order to save it: what to give up, and how to give it up.” – Emery Wolfe, Technology and Multimedia Specialist, Saskatchewan Registered Nurses’ Association

 Equally, if we are not establishing boundaries and doing the difficult work of saying “no”, we are in danger of stifling productivity – or of watching a project slide in an unwanted direction.
-To say “no” to one thing means, simultaneously, committing yourself more deeply to the things you’ve said “yes” to.
-Decision making requires both yeses and noes, and sometimes to getting things done, and being content with the results, means knowing when to draw the line.
+To say “no” to one thing means, simultaneously, committing yourself more deeply to the things to which you’ve said “yes.”
+Decision making requires both yes and no, and sometimes to getting things done, and being content with the results, means knowing when to draw the line.